Venture Forward videos

 Making Audacious Bets

 The Venture Forward video series features Princeton faculty and alumni who are daring to ask the questions that have the potential to change the future.
-Watch the new video and learn how Princeton is making audacious bets on human potential.
+Watch the newest video and learn how Princeton scholars are venturing into the unknown.

 “We are making a big bet by attempting something that seems impossible.
 I’m confident we’ll be successful in not only building quantum technology but also in impacting countless other fields in ways that we don’t even know about yet.”